Sofia Rotaru: Personal life

-Aurica, Sofia's younger sister, has also performed professionally, combining a solo career with performances as a back-up vocalist, as well as dueting with sisters Lidia and Eugenia.
+Aurica, Sofia's younger sister, has also performed professionally, combining a solo career with performances as a back-up vocalist, as well as dueting with sister Lidia and brother Eugene.
 In 1992, Aurica ended her singing career.
 Sofia's husband, Anatoliy Kyrylovich Yevdokymenko (1941–2002), was a People's Artist of Ukraine.
 He was the son of a conductor from Chernivtsi.
 He first saw Rotaru on the cover of the magazine Ukraine No. 27 in 1965 and immediately fell in love with her.
 At the time, Yevdokymenko was a serving his military duty in Nizhny Tagil, Ural region.
 After military service, he looked Rotaru up.
 Yevdokymenko had graduated from a musical high school, played the trumpet, and planned to create his own band.
 As a student at the University of Chernivtsi and a trumpeter in the student pop orchestra, he helped Rotaru discover the pop orchestra.

 I rather owe my coming into being as a singer and, probably, my personality, to those women with whom I worked in the village.
 It is really from them that I learned to understand the meaning of life.
 I received help – simple and magnanimous – from them in difficult times.